edridgedsouza/mphil-thesis/README.md

 # mphil-thesis

 Source for the PDF is in the LaTeX directory.
 Full text of the thesis is in `Edridge DSouza MPhil Thesis.pdf`.
+[Click this link](https://docs.google.com/viewer?url=https://github.com/edridgedsouza/mphil-thesis/raw/master/Edridge%20DSouza%20MPhil%20Thesis.pdf) to view the PDF in browser.

 Within the `Computation` directory, each subdirectory represents a different portion of the project.
 All files are provided except for the files in the `data` directories, as well as any `.RDS` data files.
 However, following the `00_setup.sh` script in any of the project directories will create the data directory necessary to run the scripts.